MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 In the case of a poll, the post will have its url built from the *destination* option, with the product's path (*directory*/"matched file").
 There is one post per file.
-The file's size is taken from the directory "ls"... but its checksum cannot be determined, so the "sum" header in the posting is set to "0,0."
+The file's size is taken from the directory "ls"... but its checksum cannot be determined, so the default integrity method is "cod", asking clients to calculate the integrity Checksum On Download.

 By default, sr_poll sends its post notification message to the broker with default exchange (the prefix *xs_* followed by the broker username).
-The *broker* is mandatory.
+The *post_broker* is mandatory.
 It can be given incomplete if it is well defined in the credentials.conf file.

 Refer to `sr3_post(1) <../Reference/sr3_post.1.html>`_ - to understand the complete notification process.